Averham St Michael and All Angels

 North wall, east end

-A fourteenth century depressed ogee headed tomb recess with the Sutton family rebus and blank shield spandrels, containing a slab with moulded edges, foliate cross and a Norman French inscription.
+A fourteenth century depressed ogee-headed tomb recess with the Sutton family rebus and blank shield spandrels, containing a slab with moulded edges, foliate cross and a Norman French inscription.

 South wall, east end

 An alabaster effigy lies in a niche and is unfortunately broken in two with the parts not matching along the fracture line indicting that a part probably containing the belt is missing.
-The effigy is as man in civilian clothes, long hair and is bearded and hold a heart in his hand, a rarity after 1300.
+The effigy is a man in civilian clothes with long hair and is bearded and holds a heart in his hand, a rarity after 1300.
 He wears a long tunic with closely-fitted buttoned sleeves.
 At his feet is the crest of the Sutton family which is a wolf's head.
 The shield on each side is blank and was probably painted but the recess holds another which has the same as those on the adjacent tomb of William de Sutton (died 1611).
-An incomplete inscription records:

 . . . eque pal . . . de Sutton cuius corpus . . . viii kalendas octobris anno domini MCCCmo lxix